 7. After all that, I reread our family’s homeschool mission statement.
 Did we stay on plan, and stay true to our goals or get distracted by outside activities or some shiny new curriculum?
 Our mission statement is the roadmap to our homeschool; did we stay on the path or wander off and get stuck in the mud.
 Having clear goals, short and long, makes it easier for me to see how well the year really went.
 I don’t get caught up comparing my kids to those in other homeschooling families or to those in school.
 My kids are making good progress if they’re moving towards the goals we’ve set for them, even if those goals look totally different from the Common Core or what’s on a standardized test for their grade level.
 It makes it easy when times are hard because I know where to focus when we need to go into survival mode, and because we stick to the most important stuff (for our family) when things get kinda crazy, we’re still always making progress.

 Although I always start out my end of year review slightly hesitant, I usually come away feeling satisfied.
 I’ll probably do our review in July after enjoying a couple of school free weeks.
 If you homeschool, do you do a year-end review?
 Any other suggestions to add?
-(Remember if this seems like a great idea but completely overwhelming, consider one on one homeschool consulting.)

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.